 - support greater diversity

-- help support inclusive, sustainable economic development
+- help support inclusive growth

-5 Climate change and landscapes
+6 Climate change and landscapes

 Landscape elements that have survived well in the past may be less able to cope with changing weather patterns.
 This could affect vulnerable species and historic remains.